How does a dehumidifier work?

 Dehumidifiers contain a water tank, which collects the water that is extracted from the air.
 You'll need to empty this regularly, ideally daily, to prevent the dehumidifier turning itself off once the tank is full.

-It's not always convenient to do this, but luckily many dehumidifiers can be set up for continuous drainage.
-This involves attaching a hose (often not provided) to the dehumidifier and running the hose to a floor level drain.
+Many dehumidifiers can be set up for continuous drainage.
+This involves attaching a hose (often not provided) to the dehumidifier and running the hose to a floor level drain, if you have access to one.

 As this works through gravity, the dehumidifier will need to be raised a bit above the floor.